FinnNahon/finnnahon.github.io/content/posts/all_aboard_the_honkers_express.md

   <figcaption style="display: block; text-align: center;">A hyper-realistic figure of an old man.</figcaption>
 </figure>

+## new year's eve

+We spent NYE crammed against thousands of other people near the pier, and we didn't even get to see the fireworks due to our spot in the crowd.
+We all had fun anyhow.

 <figure style="display: inline-block; text-align: center;">
   <img src="https://live.staticflickr.com/65535/54336004968_11d7609c24_c.jpg" width="750px" alt="NYE">
   <figcaption style="display: block; text-align: center;">Happy New Years!</figcaption>
 </figure>

+Time for us to make our way to Asia's gambling mecca, Macau.